 Fathom was launched in 2016 by architects Justin Nicholls and Jonathan Mitchell, with creative producer Tom Shard.

-At Fathom, we’re adopting a new model for an architects’ practice: employing lessons from other creative businesses to embrace the needs of a modern, evolving workforce.
+We’re adopting a new model for an architects’ practice: drawing on lessons learned in other creative businesses to embrace the needs of a modern, evolving workforce.

 Our approach is analytical, with a commitment to listen and enquire before putting pencil to paper.
 We have the skills to consult and collaborate to unlock complex problems, and know that the first idea is not usually the best idea.

 A friendly, human approach defines the culture of our studio, as well as transparency and clear communication.
 Architecture is a long game and we believe the journey should be fun.

 Justin founded Fathom Architects and leads the design direction of the practice with a combination of his inquisitive nature, creativity and proven technical skill.

 His architecture career spans over 20 years.
 During 11 years at Foster + Partners, Justin worked on a series of international projects including Beijing International Airport, leaving as Project Director in 2004 to become one of the original Partners of Make.
 Here he led a team focused on heritage, residential and higher education for 12 years, delivering high profile projects such as Grosvenor Waterside, St James’s Market and The Big Data Institute for The University of Oxford.

 Justin is a Built Environment Expert for Design Council CABE, a Fellow of the Royal Society of Arts, a trustee of the Westminster Society and an active member of Southwark and Brighton’s Design Review Panels tasked with supporting communities, local authorities and developers in the delivery of high-quality design.
 In 2015 he became a Freeman of the City of London as a Liveryman of the Worshipful Company of Chartered Architects.